 Summer Seasonal Vegetables

-Summer brings a bounty of local produce from all over Pennsylvania.
+Summer brings a bounty of produce from all over Pennsylvania.
 Both fruits and vegetables flourish thanks to rainy spring weather and warmer temperatures.
 Check out the wide variety of vegetables in-season in the summertime:

 - Green Beans